 Ping Identity may occasionally update online documentation between releases of the related software.
 Consequently, if this PDF was not downloaded recently, it may not contain the most up-to-date information.
 Please refer to the online documentation at documentation.pingidentity.com for the most current information.

-From the web site, you may also download and refresh this PDF if it has been updated, as indicated by a change on this date: February, 2016.
+From the web site, you may also download and refresh this PDF if it has been updated, as indicated by a change in this date: April 28, 2016.

 Contents